Xilinx/vck190-base-trd/docs/source/intro.rst

   Platform 3 uses HDMI RX in the capture pipeline, while the rest of the hardware design and pre-instantiated set of I/O interfaces remain the same.
-HDMI RX also supports capture of audio data.
+HDMI RX is HDR10 capable and also supports capture of audio data.

   Audio replay can be done on all platforms.
 For Platform 1 and Platform 2 the audio source is a file.
 In case of Platform 3 the audio source can be a either